Rjjha/Apni-Dukaan-Backend/README.md

 Step-by-step instructions on how to congifure the project locally.

-1. Make a .env file and config with your own variables and key:
+1. Make an .env file and config with your own variables and key:
    ```bash
    PORT = 8000
    MONGO_URL = ************